Workshops & Institute

-Dionne Kamara, a former member of the Urban Bush Women performance company, is currently a resident teaching artist in New York City.
+Dionne Kamara, former member of Urban Bush Women performance company, is currently a resident teaching artist in New York City.
 Dionne teaches creative dance integrating academic curriculm to children in public schools, enabling them to express their thoughts and ideas through the art of dance.
 She has taught creative and traditional West African dance in schools, community centers and cultural institutions in the New York metropolitan area for many years and also teaches creative dance to infants through adults in several NYC studios.
 Dionne has been an SDIT faculty member since 2003.

-Theresa (Terry) Goetz, has been on the faculty of the Creative Dance Center since 2000 and took over as Director from Anne Green Gilbert in 2014.
-She began training intensively with Anne Green Gilbert in 1997 and has also trained closely with Bill Evans at his Teacher Intensives.
-Terry has taught dance in preschools and in elementary classrooms as a teaching artist, and in dance studios throughout the Seattle area since retiring from Pacific Northwest Ballet.
+Terry Goetz, has been on the faculty of the Creative Dance Center since 2000 and took over as Director from Anne Green Gilbert in 2014.
+She began training intensively with Anne Green Gilbert in 1997 and has also studied with Bill Evans at his Teacher Intensives.
+Terry has taught dance in preschools and in elementary classrooms as a teaching artist and in dance studios throughout the Seattle area since retiring from Pacific Northwest Ballet.
 She danced with Pittsburgh Ballet Theatre from 1986-1988 and Pacific Northwest Ballet from 1988-1995.
-Terry presents workshops locally, nationally, and internationally, training dance teachers, educators, and teaching artists in BrainDance and Brain-Compatible Dance Education and she has presented at the National Dance Association and National Dance Education Organization conferences.
-She worked with the Office of the Superintendent of Public Instruction in WA state as a Dance Specialist developing updated K-12 Learning Standards for Dance.
-Terry is an active member of the National Dance Education Organization and is the Past-President of the Dance Educators Association of Washington.
-Terry is Director of Creative Dance Center and was named Dance Educator of the Year in Washington State for 2014.
+Terry presents workshops locally, nationally, and internationally, training dance teachers, educators, and teaching artists in BrainDance and Brain-Compatible Dance Education.
+She has presented at the National Dance Association and National Dance Education Organization conferences.
+Terry worked with the Office of the Superintendent of Public Instruction in WA state as a Dance Specialist developing updated state-wide K-12 Learning Standards for Dance.
+She is an active member of the National Dance Education Organization and is the Past-President of the Dance Educators Association of Washington.
+Terry is Director of Creative Dance Center and was named Dance Educator of the Year in Washington State for 2015.